Deewana (1992 film): Production

+Development

 In the early 1990s, Ranbir Pushp conceived the story of Deewana, and Guddu Dhanoa being pleased with it, decided to bankroll the film under his own production banner, Mayank Arts.
 In an interview to Rediff.com, Raj Kanwar, who had previously worked as an assistant director to Shekhar Kapur in films such as Mr. India (1987) and Ghayal (1990), revealed that he was approached by Dhanoa to direct Deewana, becoming his directorial debut.
 Lalit Kapoor and Raju Kothari co–produced the film along with Dhanoa.

+Casting

-Rishi Kapoor was the first person to be signed, he being Kanwar's first choice.
+Rishi Kapoor was the first actor to be signed, being Kanwar's first choice.
 He was given a remuneration of ₹1 million.
-For the female lead, Madhuri Dixit had been Kanwar's initial choice.
+For the female lead, Madhuri Dixit was Kanwar's initial choice.
 Her unavailability and lack of dates led to the casting of Divya Bharti, on the recommendation of Guddu Dhanoa's friend and the former's manager, Jatin Rajguru.
 Dhanoa addressed Bharti to be "time-punctual" and that once she refused to get off her car as she had come a bit late for the shoot.

 Kanwar had several actors in mind for the role of Raja.
-Some of them included Armaan Kohli, Sunny Deol, Anil Kapoor, Govinda and Telugu actor Nagarjuna.
-Kohli had shot for it a few days, but later opted out citing a misunderstanding between him and Shabnam Kapoor (wife of Lalit Kapoor, one of the producers of the film) on the sets of Insaaf Ki Devi (1992).
+Sunny Deol, Anil Kapoor, Govinda and Nagarjuna were considered for the role, before Armaan Kohli was signed.
+Kohli had shot for a few days but was removed due to a misunderstanding between him and Shabnam Kapoor, the wife of Lalit Kapoor, one of the producers of the film on the sets of Insaaf Ki Devi (1992).
 Shah Rukh Khan, then a budding artist, was finally selected.
 Kanwar had liked his performance in Circus and Dil Dariya and thus suggested his name to the producers.
 He worked in the film alongside his prior commitments to Raju Ban Gaya Gentleman (1992), his other film which was supposed to mark his debut.
-He expressed his enjoyment on hearing that [Rishi Kapoor] was also a part of the film.
+He expressed his enjoyment on hearing that Rishi Kapoor was also a part of the film.

+Filming

-Principal photography took place in and around Mumbai and Ooty, being handled by Harmeet Singh.
-B. H. Tarun Kumar was the choreographer while Ram Shetty and Harish Shetty were the action directors.
-Leena Daru acted as the costume designer.
-Songs were shot at various locations in Ooty, such as the Botanical Gardens and Ooty Lake.
-After filming ended by early 1992, it was edited by A. Muthu.
+Principal photography took place in and around Mumbai and Ooty.
+The songs were shot across various locations in Ooty, such as the Botanical Gardens and Ooty Lake.